The Kapustin--Witten equations on ALE and ALF gravitational instantons: Introduction

-Let us denoted the conjugate linear extension of the Hodge star operator by $\overline{\ast}$.
-The Kapustin--Witten equations can be viewed as complexified self-duality equations using $\overline{\ast}$ as follows: let $(\nabla, \Phi)$ be a pair consisting of a connection on $P_\cx$ and a section of $\Lambda^1 \otimes \g_{P_\cx}$ (the {\em Higgs field}).
-Then $\nabla^\cx = \nabla + i \Phi$ is a connection on $P_\cx$.
-In \cite{KW07}, Kapustin and Witten introduced a 1-parameter family of complexified self-duality equations as
+Let us denote the conjugate linear extension of the Hodge star operator by $\overline{\ast}$.
+The \emph{Kapustin--Witten equations} can be viewed as complexified self-duality equations as follows: Let $(\nabla, \Phi)$ be a pair consisting of a connection on $P_\cx$ and a section of $\Lambda^1 \otimes \g_{P_\cx}$ (the \emph{Higgs field}).
+Then $\nabla^\cx \coloneqq \nabla + i \Phi$ is a connection on $P_\cx$.
+In \cite{KW07}, Kapustin and Witten introduced a family of complexified self-duality equations, parametrized by $\theta \in \rl$, as

-Note that when $\Phi = 0$ and $2 \theta \equiv 0 \: (\textnormal{mod} \: \pi)$, \cref{eq:thetaKWeq} reduces to the self-duality \cref{eq:SDeq}.
-We recommend \cite{GU12} for an introduction.
-As is standard in complex gauge theory, a further equation is added to \cref{eq:thetaKWeq}, in order to break the structure group down from $\rG_\cx$ to $\rG$: